 3. Since pastors do not pay into unemployment, they are not eligible to receive it.
 A severance package – which includes salary plus medical insurance – provides the pastor the best possible bridge to his next position.

 4. After a pastor resigns, he still has to meet his financial obligations.
 He has to pay his mortgage, property taxes, and utilities; car payments and auto insurance; food and gasoline bills; and medical insurance for his family, among other payments.
-When church leaders ask a pastor to resign, but are unwilling to give him a severance agreement, the leaders seem to be engaging in retribution rather than moving toward reconciliation.
+When church leaders want a pastor to resign, but are unwilling to give him a severance agreement, the leaders seem to be engaging in retribution rather than moving toward reconciliation.

 5. The terminated pastor usually has to rebuild his life and ministry, and that takes anywhere from one to three years.
 When pastors leave a church abruptly, it devastates them mentally, emotionally, physically, and spiritually, often sending them into depression.
-The severance package allows the pastor to pull away from ministry and promotes the healing process.
+A severance package allows the pastor to pull away from ministry and promotes the healing process.

 *What if our church can’t afford to pay the pastor a severance agreement?

 Unless your pastor is guilty of a major offense (like heresy, sexual immorality, or criminal behavior), do everything you can to work things out so the pastor can stay and enjoy a fruitful ministry.
-Bring in a mediator, church consultant, or conflict manager to negotiate your differences.
+Bring in a mediator, church consultant, or conflict manager/interventionist to negotiate your differences.
 Sometimes church leaders seek to dismiss their pastor prematurely without ever working through issues with him directly.
 If you truly believe that the pastor needs to leave, then trust God to provide the funds when you need them.

 *What if the pastor seems to have disqualified himself from ministry by his misbehavior?